AG7GN/networking/hamwan-arden-home-README.md

 ## Definitions

 - __LAN__: [Local Area Network](https://www.howtogeek.com/353283/what-is-a-local-area-network-lan/).
 A network to which your devices are directly or wirelessly connected.
 - __M-NAT__: Masquerade [Network Address Translation](https://en.wikipedia.org/wiki/Network_address_translation) translates IP addresses between your private home and AREDN networks to a single public IP address provided to you by your ISP and by the HamWAN administrators.
 - __DHCP__: [Dynamic Host Configuration Protocol](https://www.lifewire.com/what-is-dhcp-2625848) is a service provided by certain network devices that manages the IP addresses used by the devices on networks.
 Every device on a network must have an IP address in order to work, and DHCP provides a way to automatically assign IP address and related information to devices when they join a network.
 A DHCP server connected to your local network provides this IP address management service to the devices on your local network.
 We will be configuring a DHCP server on the ER-X router.
 - __DHCP-C__: DHCP Client.
 This is a network interface on a device that is configured to query a DHCP server to obtain it's IP address information.
 By default, the network interface on PCs, smartphones, tablets, etc. are DHCP clients.
 If DHCP is not used on a network interface, then the IP address information must be configured manually.
 This is called a static IP address configuration.
 - __DNS__: [Domain Name System](https://www.cloudflare.com/learning/dns/what-is-dns/) is the "phone book of the Internet".
 It translates between a name and an IP address.
 For example, google.com's IP address is 172.217.14.206.
 We will be configuring a DNS server on the ER-X, and that DNS server will provide DNS services to your home network and allow you to access devices on the AREDN network by name.
-- __Firewall__: A [firewall](https://www.cisco.com/c/en/us/products/security/firewalls/what-is-a-firewall.html) protects your network from devices on other networks by monitoring all of the network traffic flowing between your network and the Internet (for example), and only allows traffic that you define to pass.
+- __Firewall__: A [firewall](https://www.cisco.com/c/en/us/products/security/firewalls/what-is-a-firewall.html) protects your network from devices on other networks by monitoring all of the network traffic (packets) flowing between your network and the Internet (for example), and only allows traffic that you define to pass.
 We will be configuring a firewall on the ER-X router.
 - __Policy__: A device with an IP address on your network needs to talk to another device on the Internet.
 Somehow, it needs to know how to get that traffic (a series of data packets) to the destination device's IP address.
-Routers maintain tables of groups of IP addresses called [subnets](https://www.subnetting.net/Tutorial.aspx).
+Routers maintain tables of blocks of IP addresses called [subnets](https://www.subnetting.net/Tutorial.aspx).
 Routers perform the basic function of [routing](https://study-ccna.com/what-is-ip-routing/) packets.
 So, as long as your device knows how to contact it's local router, it sends the traffic to the router and the router then knows where to send it.
 We are going to configure some [policy routing](https://en.wikipedia.org/wiki/Policy-based_routing) on the ER-X router so we can make routing decisions based on criteria other than just the destination IP address.
 - __Private IP addresses__: [Private IP addresses](https://www.lifewire.com/what-is-a-private-ip-address-2625970) are certain ranges of IP addresses that are typically used on home networks.
 The blocks of private IP address are defined in a standards document called [RFC1918](https://tools.ietf.org/html/rfc1918).

 ## Roadmap

-1. Configure the ER-X so it can become the router/firewall instead of your current WiFi/router/switch.
+1. Configure the ER-X so it can become the router/firewall for your network instead of your current WiFi/router/switch.

 1. Convert your current WiFi/router/switch to be a WiFi/switch operating in "bridge" mode.
 1. Insert the ER-X between your cable/DSL modem and your WiFi/switch.